jasonniebauer/blog/README.md

 # 📝 Hashnode Backup Repository
 This repository is a backup storage for my blog posts from [Hashnode](https://blog.jasonniebauer.com).
-It serves as a place to store and safeguard my writings in case of any unforeseen circumstances.📚
+It serves as a place to store and safeguard my writings in case of any unforeseen circumstances.

 ## 📌 Purpose
 The primary purpose of this repository is to: